Tencent plays its cards wrong: Online poker game axed in China

 Tencent's stock has plunged about 35% since January, wiping out roughly $200 billion in market value as concerns have mounted about its difficulties in its home market.

-One of China's biggest internet companies, Tencent offered "Texas Everyday Hold'em" through its messaging app WeChat, which has more than 1 billion users.
+Tencent, one of China's largest tech companies, offered "Texas Everyday Hold'em" through its messaging app WeChat, which has more than 1 billion users.

 The company stopped recharging players' accounts and halted poker games on Monday, according to a statement.
 Server data for the poker game will be deleted on September 25.

-Gambling is illegal in China, but online poker games like "Texas Everyday Hold'Em" got around restrictions by letting users play with virtual currency.
-The virtual currency still has cash value in the real world, though.
+Gambling is illegal in China, but online poker games like "Texas Everyday Hold'Em" got around restrictions by letting users play with virtual tokens like "diamonds" or "Texas dollars."
+They used real money to buy the items.

 The company said it would compensate players according to government regulations.
 It didn't respond to a request for further comment.